 Is medical consult advised?

-- If patient/client is febrile or has tonsillar exudate or has head/neck lymphadenopathy or has general malaise or any combination of the aforementioned signs/symptoms, refer to primary care provider (e.g., physician or nurse practitioner) for follow-up and definitive diagnosis (including possible blood test).
-Instruct patient/client to reschedule dental hygiene appointment when s/he feels well.
+- If patient/client is febrile or has tonsillar exudate or has head/neck lymphadenopathy or has general malaise or any combination of these signs/symptoms, refer to primary care provider (e.g., physician or nurse practitioner) for follow-up and definitive diagnosis (including possible blood test).

 Is the initiation of invasive dental hygiene procedures contra-indicated?**